Buddhist modernism: India: Navayana

 A Neo-Buddhist movement was founded by the Indian Dalit leader B. R. Ambedkar in the 1950s.
 Ambedkar held a press conference on October 13, 1956, announcing his rejection of many traditional interpretations of practices and precepts of Theravada and Mahayana vehicles, as well as of Hinduism.
 He then adopted Navayana Buddhism, and converted between 500,000 and 600,000 Dalits to his Neo-Buddhism movement.
+He perceived it was necessary for them to convert for advancing equality and societal change.
 All the elements of religious modernism, state Christopher Queen and Sallie King, may be found in Ambedkar Buddhism where his The Buddha and His Dhamma abandons the traditional precepts and practices, then adopts science, activism and social reforms as a form of Engaged Buddhism.
 Ambedkar's formulation of Buddhism is different from Western modernism, states Skaria, given his synthesis of the ideas of modern Karl Marx into the structure of ideas by the ancient Buddha.

 According to Ambedkar, several of the core beliefs and doctrines of traditional Buddhist traditions such as Four Noble Truths and Anatta as flawed and pessimistic, may have been inserted into the Buddhist scriptures by wrong headed Buddhist monks of a later era.
 These should not be considered as Buddha's teachings in Ambedkar's view.
 Other foundational concepts of Buddhism such as Karma and Rebirth were considered by Ambedkar as superstitions.

 Navayana abandons practices and precepts such as the institution of monk after renunciation, ideas such as karma, rebirth in afterlife, samsara, meditation, nirvana and Four Noble Truths considered to be foundational in the Buddhist traditions.
-Ambedkar's Neo-Buddhism rejected these ideas and re-interpreted the Buddha's religion in terms of class struggle and social equality.
+Ambedkar's Neo-Buddhism rejected these ideas and re-interpreted the Buddha's religion in terms of class struggle, social equality and social justice.

 Ambedkar called his version of Buddhism Navayana or Neo-Buddhism.
 His book, The Buddha and His Dhamma is the holy book of Navayana followers.
 According to Junghare, for the followers of Navyana, Ambedkar has become a deity and he is worshipped in its practice.